gmunhoz0810/GPT-Learns-Counting/README.md

 ## What it does

-GPT Learns Counting is an interactive web application that demonstrates the power of AI in performing simple counting tasks.
-The application allows users to input phrases or words and request various counting operations, such as:
+GPT Learns Counting is an improved version of the traditional GPT models, which still struggle with letter/word counting tasks.

+This new version can correctly:
-- Counting the occurrences of a specific letter in a word or phrase
+- Count the occurrences of a specific letter in a word or phrase
-- Counting the total number of characters in a given text
+- Count the total number of characters in a given text

 ## The problem it solves